junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 As it turns out, if an angel really puts their mind into hunting, they can be a damn good hunter -- the best hunter in the world that a hunter could ever be, actually.

-The vicious things give off a dark vibe, not as evil as demons, but also different from the humans.
+The vicious things give off a dark vibe, not as evil as demons, but also stink so much that they differ from the humans.
 Cas can sense them, pick them out from the crowd like picking out peas from rice.
-He drags the random werewolves, shapeshifters, vampires, or djinns out of their nest, sometimes he drops them to Crowley's lab, other times he fries their brains out himself when reading their minds.
+He drags the random werewolves, shapeshifters, vampires, or djinns out of their nests.
+Sometimes he drops them to Crowley's lab, other times he fries their brains out himself when reading their minds.

-He doesn't have the luxury of taking things slowly now, he tells himself.
+He doesn't have the luxury of taking things slowly now, Cas tells himself.
 Every minute wasted on the Earth, every minute spent talking to a monster when he can just reach inside and read, he thinks of Dean in the Purgatory, being hunted and chased by the millions of monsters in there, he thinks of Dean dead, there, alone, and as a vampire.

-Castiel's eyes glow into blue white lights, the two vampires in front of him vaporized.
+Castiel's eyes glow with blue white lights, the two vampires in front of him vaporized in an instant.
 They don't know anything about Purgatory or their Alpha anyway, or if they do, they refuse to give them up.
 Castiel decides they do not worth his patience.

 "I think that's far enough, Angel."
 A low male voice sounds up behind him.

 Castiel turns around, the grace in his eyes barely recedes.
 He has the angel blade ready.

-The man has a strong built, decent suits and outfits, at the first sight he can fit perfectly into the upper class, drinking afternoon tea and talking horse racing with the ladies and gentlemen.
+The man has a strong built, decent suits and outfits -- at the first sight he can fit perfectly into some upper class, drinking afternoon tea and talking horse racing with fancy ladies and gentlemen of Old Britain.
 Except the tea is probably made of human blood.
 Castiel can see the fangs just as he can see the man's skin and clothes.

 "Alpha vampire."
 Cas speaks, closest thing to a greeting.